dansmyers/IntroToCS-Spring-2021/Labs/13-Get_Ye_Flask.md

 oReq.open("GET", "/5000/hello?name=" + input);
 ```

-For example, if the user inputs `Ian` as the name, the full request URL would be
+For example, if the user inputs `Coco` as the name, the full request URL would be

 ```
-/5000/hello?name=Ian
+/5000/hello?name=Coco
 ```

 This version of the program doesn't support multi-word names, but we could allow them by simply replacing any whitespace in the name string with `+` characters.